Introduction

 Reduction of errors

-On the flip side, poor data can cause:
+On the flip side, poor data quality can cause:

 Overfitting (learning noise)